 Economics

-Portia W. Benson, Assistant Professor
+Portia W. Benson, Associate Professor

-Matthew A. Cocks, Assistant Professor
+Matthew A. Cocks, Associate Professor

 Students are encouraged to declare their major before the end of their sophomore year.
 Any student declaring the economics major after earning 60 semester hours must petition the department for approval of a graduation plan.